bwaye3/cyber/web/modules/contrib/tvi/README.txt

    4: view path: taxonomy/term/* +
    5: taxonomy: taxonomy/term/tid(s) ++

-4: You may clone the default taxonomy/term/* view to create your TVI views as
-	 their arguments are identical.
-However, it is a good idea to give all TVI views that provide page displays a path other than the default taxonomy/term/*.
+4: You may clone the default `taxonomy/term/*` view to create your TVI views as their arguments are identical.
+However, it is a good idea to give all TVI views that provide page displays a path other than the default `taxonomy/term/*`.
 Alternatively, you may remove the page displays and simply use a block view for TVI views: this is recommended.
-Although, with a page display, you can change the page title in the View to be something other than the term name itself.
+Although, with a page, you can change the page title in the View to be something other than the term name itself.

 --------------------------------------------------------------------------------